quixio/quix-streams/docs/publish.md

 ### TimeseriesData format

-[TimeseriesData](#timeseriesdata-format) is the formal class in Quix Streams which represents a time-series data packet in memory.

-[TimeseriesData](#timeseriesdata-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.
+TimeseriesData is the formal class in Quix Streams which represents a time series data packet in memory.
+The format consists of a list of Timestamps with their corresponding parameter names and values for each timestamp.

-You should imagine a Timeseries Data as a table where the Timestamp is the first column of that table and where the Parameters are the columns for the Values of that table.
+You should imagine a TimeseriesData as a table where the Timestamp is the first column of that table and where the parameters are the columns for the values of that table.

-The following table shows an example of Timeseries Data:
+The following table shows an example:

 | Timestamp | Speed | Gear |
 | --------- | ----- | ---- |